Texas Caterpillars (Including Hairy and Fuzzy) With Pictures – Identification Guide

 Hickory Tiger Moth Caterpillar (Lophocampa caryae)

-The hickory tiger moth is a white fuzzy caterpillar with black diamond markings on its back and is covered in tufts of white and black hairs.
+The hickory tiger moth is a creamy white fuzzy caterpillar with black diamond markings on its back and is covered in tufts of white and black hairs.
 Identifiable features of this white stinging caterpillar are its tufts of black hair pencils and rounded black head.
 The furry white and black caterpillar measures around 1.77” (45 mm) long.

 Although the white hickory tiger moth doesn’t have venom-filled spines, its urticating hairs can cause an itchy rash when handled.
 The barbed hairs lodge into the skin, resulting in mild to intense irritation and skin rashes.